atolye15/checklist/checklists/create-a-new-react-project.md

 - [ ] Update the outdated steps in cra-recipe

-- [ ] Open a PR to cra-recipe if you add any new step
+- [ ] Open a PR to cra-recipe if you've added any new step